wpmetabox/docs/_docs/extensions/mb-views.md

 ### Type

-What type of page do you want to set the view for.
-Supports singular, archive pages and custom location, where you need to use a shortcode to insert the view to the location you want.
+What type of page do you want to set the view for?
+Supports singular, archive pages and custom locations, where you need to use a shortcode to insert the view to the location you want.
 The shortcode is available *after* you save the view.

 ### Location Rules

 Where you set the rules for the singular and archive pages.
-Location rules are divided into groups, and in each group you can set multiple rules.
+Location rules are divided into groups, and in each group, you can set multiple rules.

-Rules inside a groups are combined with `OR` logical operator, which means the views will serve this page if either condition is satisfied.
+Rules inside a group are combined with `OR` logical operator, which means the views will serve this page if either condition is satisfied.

 Groups are combined with `AND` logical operator, which means the views will serve this page if all conditions are satisfied.